ERS Medical Privacy Notice

 ERS Medical respects your rights to data privacy and data protection when you communicate (online or offline) with us through our website, Contact Centre of Operations and our ambulance and courier staff as they complete their work.

-If you have a question about this Privacy Notice or how we use your personal information, please email email@example.com or write to us at ERS Medical, Hetton Court, The Oval, Leeds LS10 2AT.
+If you have a question about this Privacy Notice or how we use your personal information, please email email@example.com or write to us at ERS Medical Angels Wing 1, Whitehouse Street, Hunslet, Leeds LS10 1AD.

 What is a Privacy Notice?

 To ensure that we process your personal data fairly and lawfully we are required to inform you:

 This information also explains what rights you have to control how we use your information.

 The law determines how organisations can use personal information.
 The key laws are: The Data Protection Act (DPA), the Human Rights Act (HRA), relevant health service legislation, and the common law duty of confidentiality.